cdrx/docker-pyinstaller/README.md

 Current PyInstaller version used: 3.3.

-Current Python versions supported: 2.7 and 3.5.

 ## Tags

 `cdrx/pyinstaller-linux` and `cdrx/pyinstaller-windows` both have two tags, `:python2` and `:python3` which you can use depending on the requirements of your project. `:latest` points to `:python3`

 The `:python2` tags run Python 2.7.

-The `:python3` tag on Linux runs Python 3.5.
+The `:python3` tag runs Python 3.5 on Linux and Python 3.6 on Windows.

 ## Usage